TealFurnholm/Universal_Biological_Compounds_Database/README.md

 The databases are used for (meta)transcriptomics, (meta)proteomics, metabolomics, metagenomics, and for novel binning and MAG quality control software I've created.
 This way many types of data can be combined into a secondary analysis, with taxonomy and functions being directly linked.
 It also covers both the protein and the non-coding fraction of sequencing.

 ## One Manual Input: BioCyc
 For the most part, this script is automated - except the BioCyc collection.
 You'll need to request a license to download their flat files.
 They will give you a username, password, and link to the download site - you'll be asked to asked to provide these for downloading the files.
-Since BioCyc files are huge and many, you can (optionally) split up the files and download splits on multiple shells to speed things up.

 ## Automation
 This script automatically pulls in all the remaining data it needs off the various public repositories.